 Shady Oak Beach Community Play Area | Minnetonka (BEACH CLOSED FOR 2020)

 Spend a day digging in the sand; there’s no shortage of it at Shady Oak.
 There is sand carpeting much of the play area (heads up, the equipment is best appreciated by kids under 8) and a sandy beach spanning 76 feet across the shoreline of a clear spring-fed lake.
 Lifeguards are on duty when the beach is open.
 The lake is deep enough to allow the beach a high dive if you’ve brought older kids along.
 Visitors can also rent canoes, kayaks and paddleboards.

 French Regional Park | Plymouth – Re-Opens June 19, 2020.

 We dearly loved the old French Regional Park playground with its maze of climbing nets and wooden watchtowers.
 But while it’s sad to see it go, we’re excited to find out what has sprung up in its place when the playground re-opens in August 2018.
 Check out the park’s facebook page to find consolation in the efforts to continue the ropes theme and keep the kids climbing!
 We’ll post a picture as soon we’re able.

 Want more ideas on where to find your next playground adventure?
-Our Family Fun Directory has over 400 park listings and is growing all the time.
+Our Family Fun Directory has nearly 500 local Twin Cities park listings and is growing all the time.